jpxue/Google_Image_Downloader/README.md

 Google limits the amount of images shown to <1000; I have tried searching for ways to overcome this but have found none.

-# Porting to other Search Engines
+# Porting to Other Search Engines
 In Google.vb:
 Edit the BaseURL variable to your search engine query URL + POST data.
 Update the getImageLinks() function, make it search for href or img tags (Regex, HTMLAgilityPack).